• Skip to main content

 Sugar

-Sugar is the second part of the pantry trifecta and saving grace when you are broke and need snacks.
+Sugar is the second part of the pantry trifecta, a saving grace when you are broke and need snacks.
 Making bread, cookies, and cakes is a great way to cut costs and give mental relief, knowing you can make a dessert or snack without depriving yourself.

 Plus, cookies and snacks aren’t the cheapest foods.
 Almost four dollars for Oreos!